Acute Iron Poisoning - Causes, Symptoms, Diagnosis, and Treatment

 Conclusion

 Iron supplements can be easily purchased from over-the-counter stores.
 Accidental ingestion by children or intentional overdose of iron supplements can cause toxicity in the body.
 Children ingesting adult dose preparations or multivitamins can lead to severe and life-threatening poisoning.
-There are various other medical conditions causing iron toxicity, but precautions must be taken at home to prevent any accidental situations.
-Reach out to the nearest medical care for help in case of emergency.
+Various other medical conditions can cause iron toxicity, but precautions must be taken at home to prevent any accidental situations.
+Reach out to the nearest medical care center for help in case of an emergency.

 Frequently Asked Questions